crebic/cpsc-233-project/README.md

 TEXT VERSION:
 1. Extract all files in the "Text Version" into a folder
 2. Compile all files
-3. Run the gameState class
+3. Run the App class